thinkful-c11/danish-avi-saule/README.md

 $ git push heroku master
 ```

-Your app should be live on Heroku soon, but if you try to `Log in with Google`, you will get a 400 error.
+Your app should be live on Heroku soon, but if you try to `Log in with Github`, you will get an error.
 Take note of your new app's URL.

-#### Updating Google API authorized origins
+#### Create another set of Github OAuth credentials

-To fix this, go back to the Google API Dashboard and:
+To fix this, go back to the (Github API Dashboard)[https://github.com/settings/developers] and:

-(You might need to use `http` and or `http` for your Heroku URIs)
+(You might need to use `http` (not `https`) for your Heroku URLs)

-- Add `http://your-app-name-123.herokuapp.com` to Authorized JavaScript origins
+- Add `http://your-app-name-123.herokuapp.com` to Homepage URL
-- Add `http://your-app-name-123.herokuapp.com/api/auth/google/callback` to Authorized redirect URIs
+- Add `http://your-app-name-123.herokuapp.com/api/auth/google/callback` to Authorization callback URL

-Try to log in  `Log in with Google` again, and you're golden!
+Try to log in  `Log in with Github` again, and you're golden!